top of page

 There are many activities to manage stress, and ultimately, what works best depends on you.
 Approaches to stress relief include meditation, spending time with loved ones, exercising, or engaging in hobbies—like gaming.

-• Pulling your focus away from real-world worries to break from overwhelming thoughts.
+• A focus away from real-world worries.

 1. Puzzle Games: Superliminal